qtoussaint/pangenome_merge/README.md

 ### Complete gene sequence database

 Individual per-gene DNA and protein sequences are stored in a separate SQLite database (`pangenome_sequences.sqlite`) with hash-based deduplication and zlib compression.
 Within a COG, many isolates will share identical alleles, so deduplication in combination with compression typically results in 5-15 GB for datasets that would otherwise require 100+ GB of raw FASTA storage.
+This replaces Panaroo's `combined_DNA_CDS.fasta` and `combined_protein_CDS.fasta`.

 Sequences can be queried programmatically using the `sequence_queries` module: